Playing Cards

 300 | ‡c 110 x 36 mm, in case 112 x 54 mm |

-Uncut sheets
+Uncut Sheets

 Create a separate record for the sheet when there is no record for the cut deck.
 Record the number of prints and specify the number of sheets.
 Record the dimensions of a single print followed by the dimensions of the sheet.
 Add a 500 note with a brief clarification that the item is an uncut sheet of playing cards.